Apostolos-Daniel/toli-io-personal-website/content/bio.md

 I grew up in Greece and have lived most of my adult life in the UK.
 I’m half Greek, half British, culturally and professionally shaped by both.
 I sometimes describe myself as a “Citizen of Nowhere” (there’s a book by that name, worth reading).

-What that really means is this: I’m comfortable operating across boundaries — technical, organisational, and cultural.
+What that really means is this: I’m comfortable operating across boundaries,technical, organisational, and cultural.

 ## 💻 My Software Engineering Story